x007xyz/WebAV/README.md

 Here is a brief introduction to the core API of `av-cliper`:

-- `IClip` abstracts audio and video materials, parses audio and video, image, and subtitle resources, and provides data to other modules.
+- `IClip` is an abstraction for audio/video materials.
+It parses audio/video, image, and subtitle resources, and provides data for other modules.
-- `Sprite<IClip>` attaches spatial and temporal attributes to materials, allowing control over the spatial position and time offset of the video in the material, achieving multi-material collaboration, animation, and other functions.
+- `Sprite<IClip>` attaches spatial and temporal attributes to materials, allowing you to control the spatial position and time offset of the video in the material.
+This enables multi-material collaboration, animation, and more.
-- `Combinator` can add multiple Sprites, and based on their positions, layers, and time offsets, synthesize and output as a video file.
+- `Combinator` can add multiple Sprites and, based on their positions, layers, and time offsets, synthesize and output a video file.

 <details>
 <summary style="cursor: pointer;"> Code Demo: Add a Moving Semi-transparent Watermark to a Video </summary>